tinyvision-ai-inc/tinyclunx33_public/Docs/som_mipi.md

 ## Hardware integration

+The MIPI pins are capable of 1.2 Gbit/s I/O in differential mode.

 Each MIPI interface can have more or less differential pairs for the data lanes, and always one dedicated pair for the associated clock signal.